-Question 12 asks if the person lives with at least one child under age 19, and if they are the main person taking care of this child.
-[This question is assesses whether Person 1 may be eligible for the Low Income Families with Children, or LIFC, covered group.]
+Question 13 asks if the person lives with at least one child under age 19, and if they are the main person taking care of this child.
+[This question is exploring the possibility of LIFC coverage for Person 1.]

-Question 13 asks if the person is incarcerated.
+Question 14 asks if the person is incarcerated.
 If "Yes," it requests more information on where and his/her expected release date.
-Note: applications for incarcerated individuals are processed by a special unit called the Cover Virginia Incarcerated Unit (CVIU), not at local DSS.